swarajbachu/my-notes/content/blockchain/chainlink.md

+---
+title: chainlink
+date: 2023-10-21
+tags:
+  - tokenomics
+---

-## Summary
+### Summary

-Just incase I summerized the whole part with gpt, just incase I didnt want to read the whole thing again
+Just incase I summarised the whole part with GPT, just incase I didn't want to read the whole thing again

-Chainlink, a decentralized network of oracles, enables smart contracts to interact with real-world data securely.
+Chainlink, a decentralised network of oracles, enables smart contracts to interact with real-world data securely.
 It achieves this through a series of steps: user initiates a request, Chainlink's algorithm processes it, and oracles provide data.
 This information is validated and aggregated, discarding outliers for accuracy.
 Node operators are rewarded for accurate data, ensuring Chainlink's trustworthiness.
-In essence, Chainlink's decentralized approach ensures reliable and secure integration of real-world data into smart contracts, transforming the way transactions are conducted on the blockchain.
+In essence, Chainlink's decentralised approach ensures reliable and secure integration of real-world data into smart contracts, transforming the way transactions are conducted on the blockchain.

 ## 1. What is Chainlink?